 The Human Rights Council was created in March 2006, replacing the Commission on Human Rights.
-Traditionally, the rights of the child constituted item 13 on the agenda of the Commission on the Human Rights, although they were sometimes discussed under other agenda items.
-An "Omnibus Resolution" on the rights of the child was adopted every year by the Commission to include the different resolutions on children, such as those on children living and working on the street, sexual exploitation of children and children affected by armed conflict.
+Traditionally, the rights of the child constituted item 13 on the agenda of the Commission on the Human items.
+An "Omnibus Resolution" on the rights of the child was adopted

-More information about the Commission on Human Rights and child
+More information about the Commission on Human Rights and child rights

-The Human Rights Council also has responsibility for overseeing the work of the Special Procedures (e.g. Special Rapporteur, Independent Experts, Working Groups).
+The Human Rights Council also has responsibility for overseeing the Experts, Working Groups).
 Thematic mandates related to child rights include: